-Option for completing Quality of Life Questionnaires and Symptoms Survey with a personal electronic device
+Option for completing Quality of Life Questionnaire and Symptoms Survey with a personal electronic device

-If you speak and understand English or Spanish, you will have the option of completing the questionnaires and survey by paper or by an electronic device.
-If you choose to complete the questionnaires and survey with an electronic device, you will enter your answers to the questionnaires and survey via a personal electronic device such as your smart phone or tablet.
+If you speak and understand English or French you will have the option of completing the questionnaires on paper or by an electronic device.
+If you choose to complete the questionnaire with an electronic device, you will enter your answers to the questionnaires via a personal electronic device such as your smart phone or tablet.
 In some cases, a tablet may be provided to you at your health care institution.
 The use of your own electronic device on a cellular network may result in a nominal cost to your data plan.
 Regardless of the device you use, your answers and personal information will not be stored on the device.
-Your survey answers will be sent to the research database and will be kept private in the same way listed in the later section about who will see your medical records.
+Your answers will be sent to the research database and will be kept private in the same way listed in the later section about who will see your medical records.
 Your e-mail address will only be used for this survey study and will not be used for mail or marketing purposes.
 NRG Oncology will not keep your e-mail address.

-If you need help using the survey application on your phone or tablet, ask for help at your study site.
+If you need help using the questionnaire application on your phone or tablet, ask for help at your study site.
 You don't have to answer any question that makes you feel uncomfortable.
 Someone may help you enter your answers in the device if you need.

-All patients will complete the questionnaires and survey on paper before treatment.
-After that, you can choose to complete the remaining forms online or on paper.
+All patients will complete the questionnaires before treatment on paper.
+After that, you can choose to complete the questionnaires for the remaining time points electronically or on paper.
 The choice is up to you.
-If you choose to complete questionnaires using an electronic device, see Appendix I of this document for more information.
+If you choose to complete the questionnaire using an electronic device, see Appendix I of this document for more information.